HM-LDM: A Hybrid-Membership Latent Distance Model: Introduction

 Applications of NMF include network analysis allowing for efficient, unsupervised, and overlapping community detection, as well as GRL \cite{nmf1,nmf2,nmf3,nmf4}.
 Within the NMF formulation, various works have sought to define mixed-membership frameworks for analysis and community detection purposes.
-A mixed-membership Stochastic Block Model (SBM) \cite{JMLR:v9:airoldi08a} has been linked to the symmetric-NMF decomposition with uniqueness guarantees in \cite{nmf4}.
-Standard least-squares NMF optimization was exchanged to a Poisson likelihood optimization for obtaining the propensity of nodes belonging to different communities in \cite{nmf1}.
+A Mixed-Membership Stochastic Block Model (MM-SBM) \cite{JMLR:v9:airoldi08a} has been linked to the symmetric-NMF decomposition with uniqueness guarantees \cite{nmf4}.
+Standard least-squares NMF optimization was exchanged to a Poisson likelihood optimization for obtaining the propensity of nodes belonging to different communities \cite{nmf1}.
 In addition, a GRL approach for overlapping communities was presented in \cite{nmf2} where NMF was utilized to discover Poisson distributed mixed-memberships.
-These works, design mixed-memberships vectors for part-based representations \cite{lee99} projected in an NMF constructed space where node similarity, as well as position and metric properties, can be abstract.
+These works, design mixed-memberships vectors for part-based representations \cite{lee99} projected in an NMF constructed space where node similarity, as well as, position and metric properties, can be abstract.

 The Latent Space Models (\textsc{LSM}s) are also one of the most powerful ways to learn latent representations \cite{nakis2022hierarchical}.
 These methods employ generalized linear models for constructing latent node embeddings which express important network characteristics.
-More specifically, the \textsc{LDM} \cite{exp1} employs Euclidean norm for positioning similar nodes closer in the latent space, which comes as a direct consequence of the triangular inequality, naturally representing transitivity and homophily properties.
-The \textsc{LDM} can be generalized through the Eigenmodel \cite{hoff2007modeling} that can account for stochastic equivalence akin to the SBM \cite{JMLR:v9:airoldi08a} and the mixed membership SBM \cite{JMLR:v9:airoldi08a}.
-Furthermore, \textsc{LDM}s have been endowed with a clustering model imposing a Gaussian Mixture Model as prior forming the latent position clustering model \cite{handcock2007model}.
+More specifically, the \textsc{LDM} \cite{exp1} employs the Euclidean norm for positioning similar nodes closer in the latent space, which comes as a direct consequence of the triangular inequality, naturally representing transitivity ({\it"a friend of a friend is a friend"}) and homophily ({\it a tendency where similar nodes are more likely to connect to each other than dissimilar ones}) properties.
+The \textsc{LDM} can be generalized through the Eigenmodel \cite{hoff2007modeling} that can account for stochastic equivalence ({\it"groups of nodes defined by shared intra- and inter-group relationships"}) akin to the SBM \cite{JMLR:v9:airoldi08a} and the mixed membership SBM \cite{JMLR:v9:airoldi08a}.
+Furthermore, \textsc{LDM}s have been endowed with a clustering model imposing a Gaussian Mixture Model as prior forming the latent position clustering model \cite{handcock2007model,ryan2017bayesian}.